aluamorim/artm-3d/README.md

 # artm-3d
-Acoustic 3D RTM implementation for CPU and GPU
+Acoustic 3D RTM Implementation for CPU and GPU